Ubikitina/Ubikitina/README.md

 ### Hi there 👋
 - 😄 Hi, I'm Maialen (@Ubikitina).
 - 👀 I'm interested in Data Engineering, Data Science and Artificial Intelligence.
-- 🌱 I’m currently learning Python, AWS and Semantic Web.
+- 🌱 I’m currently learning Python, Cloud technologies (AWS and Azure) and Semantic Web.
 - 💞️ I’m looking to collaborate in life science projects using technology listed above.

 I hope the content I share on this page is useful to you.✨